CyVerse-Validate/docs/alphasim.rst

 * You can download a sample parameter files from `our repository <https://raw.githubusercontent.com/CyVerse-Validate/Stampede-Files/master/AlphaSim-1.04/AlphaSimSpec.txt>`_.
 The parameter file allows you to pass commands into the AlphaSim software.

-*  Once you have access the parameter file upload it to your Discovery Environment.
+*  Once you have access the parameter file upload it to your Data Store.
 The default parameter file has specifications for running multiple generations for corn genetics.

-* Save the following as a JSON file (This can be save locally as long as you have the Agave CLI installed) with usename replaced with your CyVerse username And the path to the file to the parameter file within your Discovery Environment.
+* Save the following as a JSON file (This can be save locally as long as you have the Agave CLI installed) with usename replaced with your CyVerse username And the path to the file to the parameter file within your Data Store.

 ::